-As marathon season gets underway in Boston, many marathon runners across the country – novice and experienced alike – will be questioning how to best go about carb-loading for their big race.
+Many marathon runners—novice and experienced alike—question how to best go about carb-loading for their big race.
 While it might be tempting to splurge on a plate of creamy pasta or your favorite jumbo burrito, the quality of the foods you choose leading up to race day can have a significant impact on your performance.

-Whether you’re running Boston or another big race, you can strategically use these healthy, performance-boosting foods within your race week meals.
+Whichever race you’re running, you can strategically use these healthy, performance-boosting foods within your race week meals.
 This takes little planning to properly carb load and optimize your performance.
 In the three days leading up to the race, you should taper your training while slowly increasing your carb intake.
 This practice of tapering plus adding fuel to those muscles basically helps you load the body’s fuel tank (muscle glycogen capacity).

 1. Whole Grains